Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Equifax – Canadians can get their Equifax credit scores and credit report for free by simply creating an account online.

-• Transunion – When you purchase Transunion’s credit monitoring service, you’ll also be able to access your credit scores for free.
-However, if you live in Quebec, you can get your credit scores for free from Tranuinion by requesting a copy of your Consumer Disclosure by mail or in-person.
+• TransUnion – When you purchase TransUnion’s credit monitoring service, you’ll also be able to access your credit scores for free.
+However, if you live in Quebec, you can get your credit scores for free from TransUnion by requesting a copy of your Consumer Disclosure by mail or in person.

 Banks

 Many banks and credit unions have also been offering their clients a way to check their credit scores.
-BMO, CIBC and RBC are some banks in Canada that allow their clients to check their credit scores through the bank’s mobile app or website.
+BMO, CIBC, Scotiabank, and RBC allow their clients to check their TransUnion credit scores from the credit bureau’s CreditView Dashboard through online or mobile banking.
+TD Bank allows their clients to check their Equifax credit scores through the Interac verification service.

 Third-Party Services

-As mentioned, there are a number of third-party services that provide access to your credit scores.
-Depending on the services provide you choose, you may be able to obtain your credit scores for free or for a fee.
+A number of third-party services are available online that provide access to your credit scores.
+Depending on the service, you may be able to obtain your credit scores for free.

 CostCredit ScoreCredit Report